In this guide

 Inactivity fee£0

-This is an area where Robinhood shines with top marks and can comfortably beat many of the more established best trading apps and platforms in the UK.
+This is an area where Robinhood shines with top marks and can comfortably beat many of the more established trading apps and platforms in the UK.

 Robinhood investment choice and stocks